saltastro/flask-start-setup/README.md

 css-all:
     filters: yui_css
-    output: cache/all.css
+    output: cache/all.%(version)s.css
     contents:
         - css/main/a.css
         - css/main/b.css
 ```

 Note the dashes before the file paths - these are indeed required!
+Also note the '%(version)s' - this is a placeholder to be replaced with the first characters of the bundle's hash.

 Then you can include any of the defined bundles in a Jinja2 template by using the `assets` tag.
 For example,